samchon/typia/README.md

 ```

 ### Nestia-Helper
-> My another library, using this `typescript-json`, too.

 https://github.com/samchon/nestia-helper

-Boost up `JSON.stringify()` function, of the API responses, 5x times faster.
+Helper library of `NestJS`, using this `typescript-json`.

-`nestia-helper` is a helper library of `NestJS`, which can boost up the `JSON.stringify()` function 5x times faster about the API responses.
-Just by installing and utilizing this `nestia-helper`, your NestJS developed backend server will convert JSON string 5x times faster.
+`nestia-helper` is a helper library of `NestJS`, which boosts up the `JSON.stringify()` speed 5x times faster about the API responses.
+Also, `nestia-helper` supports automatic valiation of request body, too.

 ```typescript
 import helper from "nestia-helper";